 Barcelona has so many beautiful things, so don’t let petty theft scare you.
-To have a happy and safe holiday, be confident and don’t send the ‘next victim’ vibe by showing off your wealth and displaying your expensive watch or jewelry.
-Leave them at a hotel safe or Bounce storage facility and only bring your necessities.
-Don’t put your wallet or phone in your back pocket.
-Whether dining, sightseeing, or shopping, always be aware of your surroundings and the people around you.
+Just keep your wallet or phone in a safe place and not in your back pocket.
+Whether dining, sightseeing, or shopping, always be aware of your surroundings.

 You’ll be less likely to get mugged while touring the city, but it pays off to be extra careful by considering it a medium risk.
-Muggings with violence are extremely rare, and if they do happen, they usually occur late at night or after 1 AM in more shady areas and dangerous neighborhoods.
+Muggings with violence are extremely rare, and if they do happen, they usually occur late at night or after 1 AM in non-tourist neighborhoods.

-The victims are generally those who walk alone late at night in the wrong part of town and those who might be inebriated.
-So to be safe, stay away from unsafe areas and don’t walk alone in dark streets with fewer people.
-If you wish to experience Barcelona’s nightlife, stay in groups, and don’t take public transport at night.
+To be safe, stay with crowds and don’t walk alone in dark streets with fewer people.
+If you wish to experience Barcelona’s nightlife, stay in groups, and take private transportation at night.

 Is Barcelona safe to travel alone